 You can visit CreateSpace for Gutter margin specifications depending on page count.

 You can add any other stunning features to your book’s interior, but the above are essential.
 Once done, a PDF converter can come in handy in conversion of your document to eBook.

-The good thing is you can rely on The Fast Fingers book formatters to offer professional paperback formatting services at reasonable prices.
+The Fast Fingers book formatting service offers professional paperback interior formatting at reasonable prices.